MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/send-in-app-notifications.md

 ## Send basic in-app notifications

 Notifications can be sent using the `SendAppNotification` API.
+See [SendAppNotification Action](xref:Microsoft.Dynamics.CRM.SendAppNotification) for information on the API and parameters.

 The following basic examples show how to use the API to send in-app notifications.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of a Welcome notification.](../media/welcome-notification.png "Welcome notification")